 - Drop Cloth – unless you’re a super tidy painter, you’ll want a drop cloth

-Priming is nearly as important as painting for plaster walls.
+Priming is nearly as important as painting.
 You will want an oil-based primer because plaster walls can soak up moisture.
 If you want to skip priming, go for it, but know that you will need extra layers of paint if you do so.

 Brand doesn’t matter too much, so get whatever is available to you.
 You may even ask an employee for suggested options.

-Since plaster walls are so common in older homes, you may be repairing old walls and trying to match the paint that’s already there.
-If this is the case, there are a few different ways to do it.
-Taking a picture isn’t your best bet because each camera lets in a different amount of light as well as different hues.
+Since plaster walls are common in older homes, you may be repairing old walls and trying to match the pre-existing paint.
+If this is the case, there are a few ways to do it.
+Taking a picture isn’t your best bet because each camera lets in a different amount of light and hues.

-Most paint companies will let you send in scraps or pieces of plaster that has fallen and match the paint for you.
-Or, you can take the piece to the hardware store with you and match it yourself.
+Most paint companies will let you send in scraps or pieces of plaster that have fallen and match the paint for you.
+Or, you can take the piece to the hardware store and match it yourself.
 If you’re painting a spot you just repaired, then you will be able to keep one of the broken pieces to match paint to.

 Types Of Paint

-While preference does matter, plaster walls work best with a higher gloss paint.
+While preference does matter, it’s best to use higher gloss paint when covering plaster.
 Many people prefer satin because of this.
 While matte colors won’t let imperfections show, satin colors will be easier to clean.